Testausserveri/torimies-rs/README.md

 and those are:
 * `/vahti url` Adds a new vahti with the specified url
 * `/poistavahti url` Removes the vahti with the specified url
+* `/poistaesto` Prompts you with a drop-down menu to select which seller you wish to unblock

 One additional owner-restricted commmand is also included (this is not a slash-command):
 * `!update_all_vahtis` immediately updates all vahtis